Sullla's AI Survivor Season Three Alternate Histories

 Now you know how it feels!

-The next pairing was between De Gaulle and Mansa, and oh boy.
-I would never harbor such sheer hatred for my worst enemy.
-These two fought, frequently to the death, in every single game, with De Gaulle more often coming out on top.
-There were two main reasons.
-First, Mansa was THE dogpile magnet, and there were many instances where Mansa’s army was struggling all the way in lalaland while De Gaulle had a fresh army at the ready to topple Mansa for once and for all.
+The next storyline involved the deep enmity between De Gaulle and Mansa.
+These two fought in every single game, usually to the death.
+De Gaulle tended to get the better of these conflicts for a couple of reasons.
+First, Mansa was THE dogpile magnet, and there were many instances where Mansa’s army was all the way in, say, China, while De Gaulle had a fresh army about to break through the Mali borders:

 AD_4nXdiNEQRxSE1VBjHsh8-kIJDi4KG0bwFN5j0Q9zwvkxQeq7z5aJQ6imQzXfBCG7gpN4KRtK94Lvp9TK8_OP22RduGaUlzIV26BIpKAyl5fCeCgocxN6JF2_YXYKHMV4BCjSH94gpHg